6 Cheap and Safe Ways to Pay International Invoices in 2024

 • Transparent fees mean you always know what you are paying

-• More than 50% of transfers are instant
+• More than 60% of transfers are instant

-• Always uses the mid-market exchange rate
+• Uses the mid-market exchange rate for currency conversion

 • You can pay large or small invoices

-• Wise is not a bank so it doesn’t have branches and accounts are not interest-bearing
+• Wise is not a bank so it doesn’t have branches

 • Fees can vary between countries and currency routes